new-mikha/HG-UV79/README.md

   [Turning the Bluetooth on and off](#--turning-the-bluetooth-on-and-off) section above to make it ON.
-- Now for the remote, if not yet, switch the remote off, and check that it's
-- really off - press the PTT button on it - the indicator should NOT light up.
+- Now for the remote, switch the remote off if it's not yet.
+Check it then - press the remote PTT button, its indicator should NOT light up.
 - Go to the menu `47 Bluetooth_SET`, then to the `2.
 Ring pairing` sub-menu, make it `ON` - see the `Pairing...` message.
 - Now do this with the remote - follow these steps carefully: